Why does someone get a psychoeducational assessment for their child?

 - Additional sessions are scheduled until testing is complete.

-- After testing is complete, it typically takes four to six weeks to score, analyze the results and write up the report.
+- After testing is complete, it typically takes six to eight weeks to score, analyze the results and write up the report.
 When the report is ready, the client is contacted to schedule the debriefing session.

 What do I get?